Papua New Guinea PM Marape says no talks with China on security | Science-Environment

 Papua New Guinea PM Marape says no talks with China on security

-Papua New Guinea signed a defence agreement with the United States in May, and struck a security deal with Australia last week that Marape said was focused on internal security, including boosting police numbers and the judiciary.
-"These two are complementary.

-Papua New Guinea Prime Minister James Marape said on Monday there had been no recent talks with China on security after the resource-rich nation signed a security agreement with neighbour Australia last week.
+Papua New Guinea Prime Minister James Marape said on Monday the Pacific Islands nation, which he saw as a buffer between Asia and the Pacific, had not held talks with China on security after the resource-rich nation signed a security agreement with neighbour Australia last week.
 Marape said Papua New Guinea had been transparent, and when he visited Beijing this year with his ministers "there was no conversation on security".

 "We keep them in the space of the economy, we went with traditional security partners for security," he told a resources investment conference in Sydney.
 Papua New Guinea signed a defence agreement with the United States in May, and struck a security deal with Australia last week that Marape said was focused on internal security, including boosting police numbers and the judiciary.